-OC Community Services OC Public Libraries Costa Mesa - Mesa Verde Branch Library
+OC Community Resources OC Public Libraries Costa Mesa - Mesa Verde Branch Library

 ACTION: What does the volunteer do?

 Phillip Mansour began volunteering at the Mesa Verde Branch Library during the summer of 2007.
 As a teen volunteer with the library’s Summer Reading Program he completed a total of 76 hours between 2007 and 2011.
 His efforts helped hundreds of children improve their reading skills and discover the wonderful array of books available at their local library.
 In August 2010, he expanded his volunteer involvement by assisting the children’s librarian with arts and crafts projects, sorting and shelving books and keeping the children’s section of the library organized.
 Phillip regularly scheduled two-hour volunteer shifts two times each week between August 2010 and May 2012, completing an additional 329 volunteer hours to fulfill the community service requirements of his homeschool curriculum.